4.50 from Paddington: Plot summary

-Lucy arranges an afternoon-tea visit to Rutherford Hall for Miss Marple and Mrs McGillicuddy.
-Miss Marple instructs Mrs McGillicuddy to ask to use the lavatory as soon as they arrive.
-Miss Marple is eating a fish-paste sandwich when she begins to choke on a fish bone.
+Miss Marple and Mrs McGillicuddy arrive in time for afternoon tea at Rutherford Hall, apparently in order for Miss Marple to say goodbye to Emma before returning home.
+Miss Marple has instructed Mrs McGillicuddy to ask to use the lavatory as soon as they arrive, and while she is out of the room, Miss Marple pretends to choke on a fish bone from a fish-paste sandwich.
 Dr Quimper moves to assist her.
-Mrs McGillicuddy enters the room at that moment, sees the doctor's hands at Miss Marple's throat, and cries out, "But that's him – that's the man on the train!"
+Mrs McGillicuddy re-enters the room at that moment, sees the doctor backlit against the window with his hands at Miss Marple's throat, and cries out, "But that's him – that's the man on the train!"

-Miss Marple realised that her friend would recognise the real murderer if she saw him again in a similar pose.
-The dead woman was Quimper's wife, who would not divorce him, so he killed her to be free to marry Emma.
-After the Quimpers separated, she had joined a ballet troupe as Anna Stravinska.
-Quimper's scheme grew to killing Emma's brothers Alfred and Harold, so that the inheritance need not be shared.
+Miss Marple had realised that her friend would recognise the real murderer if she saw him again in a similar pose.
+The dead woman was Quimper's wife, who would not divorce him due to being Catholic, so he killed her to be free to marry Emma.
+Quimper's scheme grew to killing Emma's brothers Alfred and Harold, so that she would receive a greater portion of the inheritance.
+The book ends with Inspector Craddock wondering about the outcome of the apparent love triangle between Lucy, Cedric, and Bryan, and Miss Marple ambiguously stating that she knows who Lucy will choose.

-He poisoned the cocktail jug, not the dinner, and added arsenic to the sample of curry he took before he gave it in for testing.
-He added a second dose of arsenic to Alfred's tea.
-He sent the poisoned tablets to Harold, as a prescription from him (which he then claimed was a forgery), explaining their deaths.
-Miss Marple then tells Mrs McGillicuddy and Inspector Craddock that Luther Crackenthorpe may die soon, that Emma will get over the doctor, and that there will be wedding bells for Lucy – though she refuses to be drawn on the identity of the groom (as mentioned in 'Agatha Christie's Secret Notebooks', it was at one time intended to be Cedric, although, since Agatha Christie sometimes changed details in the final version from those sketched out in her notebooks, this is not necessarily her final intention).